vkemeter/custom_fluid_styled_content/README.md

 * Simple.
 Just merging and copying files for you.
 * Keep Your Content-Elements cleaner and more reusable.
+* No Custom PageTS or TypoScript Files needed (optional).

 _Feel free to contribute._